GoogleChrome/developer.chrome.com/site/en/docs/web-platform/popover-api/popovertargetaction-hide-property/index.md

 ## Browser compatibility

-* The Popover API is planned for launch in Chrome 110, available in stable in early February 2023 (check the [Chrome Roadmap](https://chromestatus.com/roadmap) for updates).
+* The Popover API is planned for launch in Chrome 114, available in stable in early May 2023 (check the [Chrome Roadmap](https://chromestatus.com/roadmap) for updates).
 * It is enabled by default in [Chrome Canary](https://www.google.com/chrome/canary/) for local testing.
 * Register for the [Origin Trial](/origintrials/#/view_trial/4500221927649968129) if you want to test it in a production environment.
 Read [Getting started with Chrome's origin trials](/docs/web-platform/origin-trials/) for more information.
 * There is a polyfill available at [https://github.com/oddbird/popup-polyfill](https://github.com/oddbird/popup-polyfill).